Senior Thesis

 • Complete a minimum of 3 credits of 411

 Complete a minimum of 3 credits of research by enrolling in ATM, GSC, MBE, or MSC 411.
-Enrollment in 411 credit(s) requires the approval of the faculty member.
+Enrollment in 411 credit(s) requires the approval of the faculty member via this 411/412 Application Survey.
 Once you have made arrangements with a faculty member to conduct independent research with them, you will be required to write a project description approved by the faculty member and submitted during the first week of classes.

 For at least two semesters, you must have enough time in your schedule to devote to research.
 You should enroll in one to three credits of 411 (independent research) for each semester of research in consultation with your faculty mentor.
 Each credit is equivalent to a 1-credit laboratory so you are expected to spend a minimum of 3 hours per week working on your research project, but if you are enthusiastic about your project, you may spend more time than that.
 Faculty may require that a student commits to a minimum of 5-10 hours per week to conduct research with them.
 The 411 will be graded on a satisfactory/unsatisfactory basis by the faculty member supervising the research project.